Shaping the future of UK film

 1:10pm – 2:00pm

-This panel features some of the UK’s top film and television producers, commissioners and financiers who will remark on the current UK financial landscape and how this is affecting the work that’s being made.
-This session will include an exclusive preview of research into issues and opportunities for UK producers commissioned by PACT, presented by Jonathan Olsberg.
+This expert panel of the UK’s top film and TV producers, commissioners and financiers will appraise the current creative and financial landscape in the UK.
+The panel will offer their perspective on the current trends and future opportunities in the production sector and share their strategies for success.
+The session will also include an exclusive preview of PACT-commissioned research into opportunities for UK producers presented by Olsberg SPI.
 Chaired by Andreas Wiseman, Screen International.

 2:00pm – 2:45pm

 What are the international funding options available to the UK film industry and what are the key trends affecting the global business?
 Meet a panel of key industry figures who will outline how real and present those opportunities are and reveal how to access them.
 Chaired by Kirsty Bell, Nyman Libson Paul with an introduction from Gina Fegan UKTI.

 From Four Weddings And A Funeral to Everest and The Theory Of Everything, Working Title Films has produced more than 100 films, grossing over $6 billion dollars at the box office and winning multiple Oscars.
 Prolific producer Tim Bevan, co-founder of one of the world’s most revered production companies will discuss the secrets behind Working Title’s success and the major challenges facing the film industry today and tomorrow.
 Chaired by Matt Mueller, Screen International.

 A panel including Identity Agency Group, CEO Femi Oguns – agent to talent including Star Wars: Episode VII – The Force Awakens leading man John Boyega – and BFI talent co-ordinator Matimba Kabalika will address the key questions of how the film industry can reach new talent and become more diverse.
 Chaired by Deborah Sathe, Film London.